csiro-hydrogeology/pyela/README.rst

 ela
 ========

 Python package for exploratory lithology analysis

-Analysing driller’s logs is tedious and repetitive task in many groundwater modelling projects.
-Automating the process of extracting useful information from driller's logs would allow spending less time on data management and more time on its interpretation.
+Analysing driller’s logs is a tedious and repetitive task in many groundwater modelling projects.
+Automating the process of extracting useful information from driller's logs allows spending less time on manual data wrangling, more time on its interpretation, and enhances the reproducibility of the analysis.

-This workflow combines natural language processing and supervised machine learning to pre-process and subsequently interpolate verbal descriptions of lithology, as they typically appear in driller's logs.
+This packages combines features to:

+    * perform natural language processing lithology descriptions in the logs, to detect primary and secondary lithologies
+    * apply supervised machine learning to interpolate lithologies across a 3D grid
+    * visualise interactively the 3D data

 Docs
 ----